con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > mgon po bcom ldan de bzhin gshegs/ /
 > rdzogs sangs rgyas la phyag 'tshal nas/ /

-And then Vajradhara, the glorious,
+Then Vajradhara, ever glorious,
 Most pleased and satisfied, with folded palms,
 Prostrated to the Buddha, the noble guard,
 The Blesssed One, the lord *tathāgata*; (163)